ph-u/CMEE_ph-u/MiniProject/readme.md

 #### Features

-Do any parameters facours any phenological model(s)?
+Do any parameters favours any phenological model(s)?

 #### Suggested input